Lost Cities: Summary

 Lost Cities is a fast-moving game, with players playing or discarding, and then replacing, a single card each turn.
 Cards represent progress on one of the five color-coded expeditions.
 Players must decide, during the course of the game, how many of these expeditions to actually embark upon.
 Card-play rules are quite straightforward, but because players can only move forward on an expedition (by playing cards which are higher-numbered than those already played), making the right choice in a given game situation can be quite difficult.
 An expedition that has been started will earn points according to how much progress has been made when the game ends, and after three rounds, the player with the highest total score wins the game.
 Each expedition that is started but not thoroughly charted incurs a negative point penalty (investment costs).

 Interaction between players is indirect, in that one cannot directly impact another player's expeditions.
 However, since players can draw from the common discard piles, they are free to make use of opposing discards.
 Additionally, since the available cards for a given expedition are finite, progress made by an opponent in a given color can lead to difficulty making progress in that same color.

 The game's board, while designed to supplement the theme, is optional and consists only of simple marked areas where players place discards.
 If Lost Cities had four expeditions instead of five, it could be played with a standard deck of playing cards.
 When doing so, the face cards would represent investment cards, with numbered cards two through ten serving as the expedition progress cards.

 Expedition 6: The Lost Expedition

 At GenCon 2016, The Lost Cities: Sixth Expedition promo pack was given away.
 It contains a set of grey cards that are added to the base game as an additional expedition.
 The sixth expedition has the same rules as the other five.

-In 2018, some newer international versions of Lost Cities are expected to also include Expedition 6 as well as two-sided boards.
+In 2018, some newer international versions of Lost Cities were expected to also include Expedition 6 as well as two-sided boards.
 One side with five expeditions, the other side with six.
+Starting from 2019, the game now includes this extra expedition, for a total of six colored suits with a two-sided board.